 CCE's Blog

 The CCE has 25 years of blog posts about community events on and off campus.
 We invite you to use this resource by entering a keyword in the search box below.
+If you are searching for a phrase, we recommend you enclose it in quotation marks (example: "It Matters").

 “One of the things that is very important for reflecting, is having your students reflect throughout your service-learning project… they need to process their experiences in order to learn,” said Dr. Susan Campbell during the Deepening Reflection in Service-Learning workshop.